-To date, staff has received no public comment letters.
+To date, staff has received one public comment in support from BuCu West.
+The letter is attached to this staff report.

 Criteria for Review / Staff Evaluation

 The criteria for review of this rezoning application are found in DZC, Sections 12.4.10.7 and 12.4.10.8, as follows: